FriskTheFallenHuman/Duke2003/readme.md

 Project to port Duke Nukem Forever 2001 to Unreal 3.

-Binaries are NOT checked in you will need to build from source(Visual Studio 2008 required).
+Binaries are NOT checked in you will need to build from source(You can use Visual Studio 2022 now BUT visual Studio 2008 needs to be installed).

 After pulling down, download this rar and extract it into the Development folder(so its Development/External NOT Development/External/External).